Welcome to Top Ten Tuesday. Only 1 day left in January! By now, it seems that most of our New Year’s resolutions have lost some steam, been pushed to

 • Lacked the tools to make compounding incremental change

 Reread the list above and circle any of the “failure factors” which you believe may be significant influences in your life.
-Failure needs to be seen as a profound learning opportunity.
+Failure can be seen as a profound learning opportunity.
 It’s time to stop trying so hard and start training toward a new way of addressing your wealth challenges.
 Past failures do not need to be repeated.
+Before my husband and I met, he was in a debt cycle he felt would never change & financial

 After you circle the “failure factors” that may apply to your situation, take the time to write three ways you believe you can counter those factors and turn them into successful areas of your life.
-I believe in the old saying that “people don’t plan to fail, they just fail to plan.”
+I believe in the old saying from John L. Beckley “people don’t plan to fail, they just fail to plan.”
 Having a plan can be over half the battle in discovering ways to be successful in your finances.
 But implementing that plan is the other half of finding success.

 One of the ways that I have found most people can create and stick to a plan is by having a “money buddy.”
 If you are married, this might be your partner, and if you are single, it can be a like-minded friend who is good with their own financial resources.
 Get together with your money buddy and go over this “failure factor” list.
 Let them help you come up with ways that you can counter the failure to turn it into success.
 Then, set a date to meet with your financial partner and track your success.
 It’s kind of like Weight Watchers for money matters and there is great power in unity with other like-minded people who want to overcome their own failure factors.

-For great tips for understanding your money better can be found at mint.com—an excellent site for managing finances.
+For great budgeting tools, go to mint.com—an excellent app for managing finances.
 Keep checking in week to week for help along the way.
 You are not alone in this financial journey!
-There are so many tools to help along the way.
+You can find success if you: Dream Big.
+Set Goals.
+Take Action